Specs / Specs

 04 — GitHub Integration

-GitHub talks to FlareDispatch through two trigger modes.
-Pick whichever fits — most teams end up running both, side by side, against the same Dispatcher.
+GitHub talks to FlareDispatch through three trigger modes.
+Pick whichever fits — most teams end up running more than one, side by side, against the same Dispatcher.

-Action modeA GHA workflow calls openhackersclub/flare-dispatch-action; or any external caller HMAC-signs and POSTs the dispatch endpointyes (or none, for direct POST)~10 s per dispatchyes — FLAREDISPATCH_HMAC
+Action modeA GHA workflow calls openhackersclub/flare-dispatch-action; or any external caller HMAC-signs and POSTs the dispatch endpointyes (or none, for direct POST)~10 s per dispatchyes — FLAREDISPATCH_HMACLive

-Both modes hit the same Dispatcher, share the same dedup discipline, and report results through the same check-run callback.
+All three modes hit the same Dispatcher, share the same dedup discipline, and report results through the same check-run callback.
 The rest of this doc is one section per mode, then the parts they share (check-runs callback, dedup, secrets, failure handling).
+Trust boundaries and threats per mode are catalogued in 07-trust-model.

 Pieces